 The return of chilly temps is perfect for a wintery outing to Northern Virginia ice skating rinks.
 We found healthy winter fun for every age, whether you prefer to skate indoors or out.
 Each ice skating destination offers smooth ice, happy music, and nearby fun.
 Why not try them all this winter?

-Support Local Businesses at These Small Towns Near DC
+Support Local Businesses at Quaint Small Towns Near DC

 Plan a day trip or a weekend getaway with our list of 15 Fun Northern Virginia Small Towns to Visit.
 From tiny hamlets to historic Old Towns we've found quaint and interesting places to explore.
 Visit these towns and you can support local restaurants, shops, wineries, and breweries plus enjoy outdoor activities.

-Sometimes the cold weather curtails our desire for outdoor adventures, but cabin fever pushes us to get out of the house.
-Whether you have kids along or not, we’ve rounded up warm winter outings that offer a change of scene close to home.
-Note that closures and reduced capacity may affect indoor venues this year, so check the latest hours before you head out.
+Sometimes the cold weather stops our desire for outdoor adventures, but cabin fever pushes us to get out of the house.
+Whether you have kids with you or not, we've rounded up warm winter outings that offer a change of scene close to home.
+Note that weather-related closures may affect indoor venues, so check the linked sites before you head out.

 Escape on a Weekend Getaway Near Northern VA